Thada-Jirajaras/Pneumonia-Detection-From-Chest-X-Rays/README.md

 **Indications for Use:** It is indicated for use in patients (male and female) within the age bracket 1-95 years with chest x-rays taken in the AP and PA view positions on a ER setting

-**Device Limitations:** The presence of Emphysema or Nodule may reduce the model performance of the algorithm in precision or recall of predicting the presence of pneumonia in a chest x-ray.
-Conversely, the presence of Edema, Infiltration, or Consolidation in the image may lead to improved performance of the algorithm in precision or recall of predicting the presence of pneumonia from a chest x-ray.
+**Device Limitations:** It is alright to have high False Positive (FP) or False discovery rate for screening but False Negative (FN) or False Negative Rate (FNR) needs to be low.
+The reason is because for screening, FP cases can be read again by the radiologist but FP maybe ignored or have very low priority to read.
+The presence of Atelectasis or Nodule may reduce the model performance of the algorithm in FNR of predicting the presence of pneumonia in a chest x-ray.

 **Clinical Impact of Performance:** This algorithm's performance shows that it will be useful for screening chest x-rays for pneumonia and may also be used for workflow prioritization.